 What is happening in the market of virtual and augmented reality in the world

-Although virtual reality has more opportunities available to mainstream consumers, well-known companies engaged in the full development of these technologies.
-The owner of Universal Studios company Comcast has invested $ 6.8 million in Felix & Paul small VR-studio in Montreal, which has worked with Funny or Die and the White House.
+As you would expect, virtual reality has more opportunities available to mainstream consumers as well-known companies engaged in the full development of these technologies.
+The owner of Universal Studios company Comcast has invested $ 6.8 million in Felix & Paul small VR-studio in Montreal

-The development of virtual reality will also invest edition of New York Times.
-For many editions creates 360-degree videos that win festival “Cannes Lions” In 2014, Facebook acquired the company Oculus VR for $ 2 billion, and this year has launched a social network with a 3D-avatars, and features VR-interaction.
+The development of virtual reality will also evident in the invest edition of the New York Times.
+For many editions creates 360-degree videos that win festival “Cannes Lions”.
+In 2014, Facebook acquired the company Oculus VR for $ 2 billion, and this year they have launched a social network with a 3D-avatars and features VR-interaction.

-The HTC is also a trend – in 2016, the company contributed $ 100 million to develop its platform Vive.
-HTC is developing a product line HTC RE and their head-mounted display has long been a rival of Oculus Rift.
+In 2016, HTC also joined the trend.
+The company contributed $ 100 million to develop its platform Vive.
+HTC is developing a product line HTC RE and their head-mounted display has long been a rival to the Oculus Rift.
 HTC not only develops its own products but also creates an accelerator for the VR-startups.
-June 21 in San Francisco passed a demo day on their accelerator Vive X, in which 26 companies have demonstrated their technology.
+In June 21 in San Francisco, they passed a demo day on their accelerator Vive X, in which 26 companies have demonstrated the technology.

-The other big market players also contributed – Sony company in 2015 acquired the developer of spatial gesture recognition systems Softkinetic Systems’ , as Samsung has announced to invest $ 6 million in the US startup Baobab Studios, which specializes in animated virtual reality.
+The other big market players also contributed – Sony company in 2015 acquired the developer of spatial gesture recognition systems Softkinetic Systems’ .
+In a similar fashion, Samsung has announced to invest $ 6 million in the US Baobab Studios, which specializes in animated virtual reality.

 If you want to navigate the vast flow of AR / VR-company note that The Venture Reality Fundtogether with the French LucidWeb assembled complete industrial VR-ecosystem, which includes more than 300 companies.

-The company CB INSIGHTS in one infographic collected funds, which most actively investing in VR and AR technologies.
-In the first three, of course, foreign companies:
+The company CB INSIGHTS in one infographic collected funds, with the aim of investing in VR and AR technologies.
+Below are the top three foreign companies investors:

-- Rothenberg Ventures – the most active investors in the industry, with a focus on so-called “frontier technologies”.
-River Accelerator firm invests in VR and AR startups at lower levels.One of their recent transactions was an agreement with VR Medtech, which develops surgical robotics Vicarious Surgical.
+Rothenberg Ventures:- the most active investors in the industry, with a focus on so-called “frontier technologies”.
+River Accelerator firm invests in VR and AR at lower levels

-By VR subjects we include all of the devices that we use for immersion in the virtual world.
+By VR objects we are talking about all of the devices that we use for immersion in the virtual world.
 It can be: